somikdhar729/somikdhar729.github.io/_pages/work.md

 Developed a fault tolerant, software tool to monitor vital signs in real time.
 Implemented methods which learns from GSR (Galvanic Skin Response) and other physiological sensor data to detect and classify stress levels using stream mining algorithms (CUSUM).<br>
 [University Project group profile](http://www.bits-pilani.ac.in/pilani/computerscience/WearablePervasiveNetworkingLaboratory)

-### Cookies and Web Beacons

-Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
-MadeMistakes.com has no access or control over these cookies.
-You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.

-If you wish to disable cookies, you may do so through your web browser options.
-Instructions for doing so can be found on the specific web browsers' websites.

-#### Amazon

-Amazon, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-You can read [Amazon's Privacy Policy](http://www.amazon.com/gp/help/customer/display.html?nodeId=468496).